Friday Exercise 1.2: Plan Joe's Workflow¶

-- Create a single DAG file, with permutation and QTL mapping jobs for each of the three traits, including PRE and/or POST scripts for the
+Put all the pieces together in a single DAG file: We want to create a DAG that runs the permutation and QTL mapping jobs for each of the three traits, with the necessary

-We'll be working on the first two optimization steps during this session, and the second optimization step and DAG creation after the break, in Exercise 1.3.
+We'll be working on the first two steps during this session, with final testing and the last step (DAG creation) after the break in Exercise 2.1.

-*NOTE: In what follows, the only files you will need to modify are the submit files (and as specifically instructed).
-You will not need to modify any of the input files, output files, or scripts/programs.
-It is advisable that you split up some of the work within your pair or group in order to be time-efficient.¶
+In what follows, the only files you will need to modify are the submit files (and as specifically instructed).
+You will not need to modify any of the input files, output files, or scripts/executables/programs.
+It is advisable that you split up some of the work within your pair or group in order to be time-efficient.

-Based upon what you learned from Joe, draw the general workflow that you would make for Joe (on paper), keeping in mind that there are 3 traits for which the permutation and QTL mapping steps need to be completed.
-(If you started drawing a diagram while reading the previous page, just extend it here).
+Think about what Joe's intended workflow means for the shape of the DAG, including PARENT-CHILD dependencies for JOBs in the DAG and the fact that the permutation step could be broken up into multiple processes of fewer total permutations, each.
 The tar steps will probably need to be PRE or POST scripts (you decide which is best).
-Think about what Joe's intended workflow means for the shape of the DAG, including PARENT-CHILD dependencies for JOBs in the DAG and the fact that the permutation step could be broken up into multiple processes of fewer total permutations, each.
 We'll come back to this diagram in the next exercise after the break, when it's time to construct the full DAG.

-You will need to determine the number of permutations that should be batched in a single job process, if each process needs to run in ~30 minutes for good HTC scaling.
-To do this, you will need to run some test jobs, to see how long it takes a single job process to run, say, 10, 100, or 1000 permutations.
+To determine the right number of permutations per job, you will need to run some test jobs, to see how long it takes a single job to create, say, 10, 100, or 1000 permutations.